eBay/tsv-utils/docs/TipsAndTricks.md

 These aliases can be created in most shells.
 Non-bash shells may have a different syntax though.

-## Sort customizations for TSV files
+## Sort customizations

-The typical unix sort utility works fine on TSV files.
+The typical Unix `sort` utility works fine on TSV files.
 However, there are few simple tweaks that can improve convenience and performance.

 #### Install an updated sort utility (especially on Mac OS X)